 Travers Smith is a familiar name in London’s legal market, having graced the City with its presence for more than 150 years.
 Though it is known to have had a number of merger offers from other firms it has demonstrated a strong desire to remain independent.
 It maintains a mid-size office in London, and a Paris office remains its only international outpost (a small German office, opened in 2001, lasted five years before closing).
-Despite its small size the Paris office has been a source of influential partners, including current managing partner David Patient, who set up the office in 1999.
+Despite its small size the Paris office has been a source of influential partners, including David Patient, managing partner from 2015 to 2021, who set up the office in 1999.

 The firm’s disputes head Stephen Pearson moved to be in-house head of litigation at RBS in the early 2000s which became a nice relationship for the firm, but corporate has always been the biggest revenue generator, accounting for a good half of the practice.
 The size of the deals it is able to take on puts it firmly in the profession’s silver circle, alongside Macfarlanes, a firm with which it shares a number of similarities.

 The 1990s produced some unpleasantness when one of its partners was hauled over the coals for its involvement in a failed hostile bid for the Cooperative Wholesale Society.
 The partner in question ended up resigning from the firm, though he was eventually exonerated.

 Travers Smith doesn’t hold leadership elections; instead it takes soundings.
 Scottish tax lawyer Alasdair Douglas was managing partner for the second half of the 1990s and under his tenure Travers did a lot of marketing to US firms for referrals: it had good relations with Willkie Farr and Akin Gump around this time.
 It was also around this time that Latham & Watkins approached the firm for a merger.